Tutorial of pydefect

 Oxidation state: -2

-With the defect_set (= ds) sub-command, we can build the defect_in.yaml file.
-An example of defect_in.yaml for MgAl2O4 looks as follows,
+Using the defect_set (abbreviated as ds) subcommand, we can generate the defect_in.yaml file.
+An example of defect_in.yaml for MgAl2O4 is shown below:

 Al_Mg1: [-1, 0, 1]